thoughtbot/maybe_haskell/release/maybe_haskell.md

 This law says that if we call `fmap id`, the function we get back should be equivalent to `id` itself.
 This is what "well-behaved" means in this context.
-If you think about `fmap` for `[]`, you would expect that applying `id` to every element in the list (as `fmap id` does) gives you back the same exact list, and that is exactly what you expect to get if you apply `id` directly to the list itself.
+If you think about `fmap` for `[]`, you would expect that applying `id` to every element in the list (as `fmap id` does) gives you back the exact same list.
+That is exactly what you expect to get if you apply `id` directly to the list itself.

-Let's go through the same thought exercise for `Maybe` so you can see that the law holds for its implementation as well.
+Let's go through the same thought exercise for `Maybe` so you can see that this law holds for its implementation as well.
 We'll use our two example values `actuallyFive` and `notReallyFive` from earlier: